 At the top left-hand corner of Page 1, fill in your full legal name, mailing address, telephone number, and email address (if you have one).

 The Court Heading.
-Fill in the county and judicial district in the heading as they appear on the Complaint that you were served (for example, “In the District Court of the Sixth Judicial District in and for the County of Bannock”).
+Fill in the county and judicial district in the heading as they appear on the Complaint that you were served (for example, “In the District Court of the Fourth Judicial District in and for the County of Ada”).

 The Caption.
 Fill in the names of Plaintiff and Defendant exactly as they are in the caption of the Complaint.